alphaomegacoinaoc/AOC-bep20/README.md

 Restricted Transfers: LTAF/RAMS ensure controlled token circulation.

 # Deploy AlphaOmegaCoin:
-Deploy with the initializer to mint 1 trillion tokens to the deployer and set initial LTAF percentage (60%) and levels.
+Deploy with the initializer to produce the total supply 1 trillion tokens to the deployer and set initial LTAF percentage (60%) and levels.